holland01/assessment-image-library/README.md

 * **if you ran out of time, what you were hoping to do next**

-I would have implemented the image scaling function.
+I would have implemented the image scaling function, in addition to providing a Windows build :).

-### Running the demo
+### Running the demo (Ubuntu only)

-The demo can be found in its build directory: build-op-Desktop_Qt_5_5_0_GCC_64bit-Debug/qtc_Desktop__cbb42f77-debug\
+The demo can be found in the dist folder.
-/install-root

 The binary file "op" is the executable.

 The code bases links against both SDL 2 and Bullet Physics.
 Bullet is statically linked, and so is SDL 2.
-However, SDL 2 itself requires libraries with which it is dynamically linked.
+However, SDL 2 itself requires shared library dependencies.
 So, open up a terminal and copypasta the following:

 ```